 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Adjust rack to middle position and preheat oven to 450 degrees.
 Wash and dry all produce.
-Mince or grate garlic.
-Trim and discard woody bottoms from asparagus, then cut into 3-inch pieces.
-Halve tomatoes.
-Strip thyme leaves from stems.
-Discard stems; roughly chop leaves.
-Put stock concentrates and 1 cup water in a small pot and bring to a simmer.
+Mince garlic.
+Trim and discard woody bottom ends from asparagus; cut stalks crosswise into 3-inch pieces.
+Strip thyme leaves from stems; discard stems and roughly chop leaves.
+In a small pot, combine stock concentrates and 1 cup water (2 cups for 4 servings).
+Bring to a simmer over medium heat.

-Toss garlic, asparagus, tomatoes, half the thyme, and a drizzle of olive oil on a baking sheet.
-Season with salt and pepper.
-Roast in oven until asparagus is tender and tomatoes burst, about 20 minutes, tossing halfway through.
+Toss garlic, asparagus, tomatoes, and half the thyme on a baking sheet with a drizzle of olive oil, salt, and pepper.
+Roast, tossing halfway through, until asparagus is tender and tomatoes burst, 12-15 minutes.

-Trim and thinly slice scallions, separating whites from greens.
-Melt 1 TBSP butter in a medium pot over medium heat.
-Add scallion whites and cook, tossing, until fragrant, 1-2 minutes.
+Meanwhile, trim and thinly slice scallions, separating whites from greens.
+Melt 1 TBSP butter (2 TBSP for 4 servings) in a medium pot over medium heat.
+Add scallion whites and cook, stirring, until fragrant, 1 minute.

-Add couscous and remaining thyme.
-Cook, tossing, until grains are lightly toasted, about 1 minute.
+Add couscous and remaining thyme to same pot.
+Cook, stirring, until grains are lightly toasted, 1-2 minutes.

-Pour simmering stock into pot with couscous.
-Reduce heat to low, cover, and simmer until tender, 8-10 minutes.
+Pour simmering stock into pot with couscous mixture.
+Reduce to a low simmer, cover, and cook until tender, 6-8 minutes.
+Drain any excess liquid from pot, if necessary.

-Fluff couscous with a fork.
-Season with salt and pepper.
+Fluff couscous with a fork; season with salt and pepper.
 Divide between plates, then top with roasted veggies.
-Sprinkle with almonds, feta cheese, and scallion greens.
+Sprinkle with almonds, feta, and scallion greens.